leoshimo/vrs/README.md

 - `C-g` aborts a waiting evaluation, terminates its client, and preserves the source.
 Effects already performed are not undone.

-Evaluate `(pick_call)` with `C-u C-c C-e` to insert a call using vrsjmp.
+Evaluate `(vrsjmp_browse_functions)` with `C-u C-c C-e` to open vrsjmp and insert a call.
 Search for a bound service method and press Enter to insert its form with argument names as placeholders.
 In the Cmd-K actions menu, choose **Fill arguments** to use the same completion providers as `call_interactively`, one page per argument.
 The last selection returns the form without executing it.
 Escape out of the picker cancels the evaluation and leaves the original expression intact.